kokkos/kokkos-core-wiki/docs/source/API/core/view/layoutStride.rst

       An array containing the stride for each dimension of the Layout

+   .. cppkokkos:member:: static constexpr bool is_extent_constructible = false;

+      A boolean to allow detection that this class is extent constructible

-   .. rubric:: Typedefs
+   .. rubric:: Public Typedefs

    .. cppkokkos:type:: array_layout

       A tag signifying that this models the Layout concept

-   .. rubric:: Enums

-   .. cppkokkos:member:: static constexpr bool is_extent_constructible = false;

-      A boolean enum to allow detection that this class is extent constructible

    .. rubric:: Constructors

    .. cppkokkos:kokkosinlinefunction:: explicit constexpr LayoutStride(size_t N0 = 0, size_t S0 = 0, \
 			   size_t N1 = 0, \